Our Top Pick for 2018: Kitty Holster Cat Harness

 At a mere 0.8 ounces, this is an exceptionally lightweight harness.
 Cats that are bothered by heavier restraints, including those who “freeze” when harnessed, may find this super light design easier to cope with.
 The neckband and chest feature a breathe-able mesh fabric, so this is an especially great choice for warmer climates and travel.

-For your cat’s safety, a harness must fit snugly but comfortably.
+For your cat’s safety, the best harnesses must fit snugly but comfortably.
 For an average-sized cat, any one of these harnesses would be a great choice.
 If you have a larger cat, check out our gold pick, the Kitty Holster, or the silver Best Pet harness, both of which are available in an extra-large size and are adjustable.

 If your cat is petite, consider either the Kitty Holster or the PetSafe harness.
 These fantastic harnesses can fit a cat with a chest as small as 10” or 9”, respectively.
 These are also the best choices if you’re harness-training a kitten and want a product that can be adjusted to grow along with your friend, since both offer a wide range of size adjustments.
 The multiple adjustment points of the PetSafe harness may allow a single harness to work for your pet’s entire life, but if you expect your clever kitty to be skilled at escaping from their harness, the extra-secure design of the Kitty Holster might be a better pick.